GerhardMe/GameOfMultiVerse/README.md

 ### Overview

-The database stores boards and all of their evolution results using a single-table design optimized for space efficiency and lookup speed.
+All boards and their evolution results are stored in a single table.
+Each row corresponds to one canonical board.

 ---